GALLERY

 07:30 a.m. – Early departure to the Cheorwon region and its section of the DMZ, the Demilitarized Zone marking the separation between the two Koreas.

 09:30 a.m. – Arrival in Cheorwon.
 We’ll explore the Second Tunnel, secretly dug by the North Korean army and discovered in 1975.
 Next, we’ll head to the Cheorwon Peace Observatory, which offers panoramic views of the DMZ and the first villages of North Korea.
 Inside, there is a small museum detailing the Korean War.
 Our route will continue with a visit to the disused Woljeong-ri train station.
 We’ll also visit the Baek Ma Battle Memorial, commemorating the intervention of a French UN battalion during the fighting.
+Lunch included.
 Lastly, we’ll visit a local distillery that produces Korea’s traditional rice liquor, Makgeolli.

-02:00 p.m. – Departure from Cheorwon.
+03:00 p.m. – Departure from Cheorwon.
 Return to Seoul.

 Day 3: Seoul